 Rangers vs Indians: Starting Lineups, Minor League Recap, Injury Report

-The Texas Rangers begin their final series of the season on Friday night as they welcome the Cleveland Indians to Globe Life Field.
+The Texas Rangers and Cleveland Indians play their final night game of the 2021 season on Saturday.

 Rangers Injury Report